gnolang/gnokey-mobile/README.md

 ### Sign in

-Example of dSocial asking for sign in:
+Example of a dSocial request for sign in:
 ```
 land.gno.gnokey://tosignin?callback=tech.berty.dsocial%3A%2F%2Fsignin-callback
 ```